onlypuppy7/LegacyShell/wiki/docs/03-Content Creation/sounds.md

 ## Adding a new sound

 Adding a genuinely new sound effect (not replacing an existing one) means it also needs to be referenced somewhere in the game logic that decides *when* to play it - which is a code change, not just a file drop.
-If you're doing this as part of a plugin (e.g. a new gamemode with its own sound cues), that's normal client-side plugin work - see [Client-Side Code](../04-Plugin%20Development/client-side-code.md).
+If you're doing this as part of a plugin (e.g. a new gamemode with its own sound cues), see [Sound and Apollo](../04-Plugin%20Development/sound-and-apollo.md) for the `loadSounds` hook and the functions that actually trigger playback.

 ## Common Issues